-Some participants provided data that could be broken down by arable and grass as the current crop and datasets were constructed to allow collation within this breakdown.
+Some participants provided data that could be broken down by arable and grassland as the current crop and datasets were constructed to allow collation within this breakdown.
 Grassland samples formed 58% of all samples compared to 65% in 2018/19 and 51% in 2016/17.

 Conclusions should be drawn cautiously as the data were not necessarily representative of all UK fields and data collations were not statistically rigorous.